SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: Human Performance Estimation

 \subsection{Task Instructions}

 During training and annotation for each task, we provide workers with brief instructions tailored to the task.
 We also link workers to an FAQ page for the task.
-Tables~\ref{tab:copa}, \ref{tab:cb}, and \ref{tab:wsc} show the instructions we used for all four tasks: COPA, Commitment Bank, and WSC respectively.
-The instructions given to crowd workers for annotations on the diagnostic dataset are shown in Table~\ref{tab:ax}.
+Tables~\ref{tab:copa}, \ref{tab:cb}, \ref{tab:wsc}, and \ref{tab:boolq0}, show the instructions we used for all four tasks: COPA, CommitmentBank, WSC, and BoolQ respectively.
+The instructions given to crowd workers for annotations on the diagnostic and bias diagnostic datasets are shown in Table~\ref{tab:ax}.